QLYCode/PC_VLG/Readme.md

 # PC-VLG: Position-Correlated Vision–Language Graph Alignment for Semi-Supervised Medical Image Segmentation

-#### [📌] The paper is currently under review; the full source code will be released upon publication.

-This repository is the official implementation of the paper PC-VLG.
+👉 Early Accepted (9%) at **MICCAI 2026**: This repository is the official implementation of the paper PC-VLG.

 ## Datasets